-Headwaters Farm is the site of the District’s exciting new Headwaters Farm Incubator Program, which seeks to aid the development of new farm businesses by providing affordable access to land and farm resources.
+Headwaters Farm is the site of the District’s exciting Headwaters Incubator Program, which seeks to aid the development of new farm businesses by providing affordable access to land and farm resources.
 The 60-acre property on the outskirts of Gresham is owned and managed by EMSWCD.
 Learn more about the program here!

 In addition to making land available to start-up farm businesses, the Headwaters Farm also contains 15 acres of area lining the North Fork of Johnson Creek, which has been put into our StreamCare program to conserve and improve soil and water quality.